Help save 11,800 lives by May 31!

 Jim: Yeah.

 Dr. Guinness: So you have a rededication.
-I wonder, could you have a Lincoln like president today who knew enough of what, what America should be and was, could call the nation back as Lincoln did, Frederick Douglas did, Martin Luther king did and call the nation back to its first principles?
-The American experiment rooted in the biblical Republic.
-And then as part of that, nationally confess the sins that are wrong and then make a commitment to tackle any and every racism or whatever, today.
+I wonder, could you have a Lincoln-like president today who knew enough of what, what America should be and was, could call the nation back as Lincoln did, Frederick Douglass did, Martin Luther King did, and call the nation back to its first principles, the American experiment rooted in the biblical republic?
+And then as part of that, nationally confess the sins that are wrong, and then make a commitment to tackle any and every racism or whatever today?
+You need to do something like that where the cross on the day of atonement are made more than just individual and spiritual.

-Jim: Os, and that is the right hope at the same time, where is that leader?
+Jim: Os, and that is the right hope.
+At the same time, where is that leader?
 Right?

 Dr. Guinness: Well-